M.A. degree program in computer science

 |TOEFL (paper, computer, internet)||N/A, N/A, N/A|

-Applicants are expected to have the equivalent of at least 15 credits in computer and information science and related areas, including all of the following: knowledge of a high-level computer language (preferably C++ or Java), knowledge of assembly language and computer architecture, a course in discrete structures, a course in data structures, and a course in calculus.
-Students who do not have all of these requirements can be accepted with the condition that they complete these courses at the undergraduate level.
+Applicants are expected to have the equivalent of at least 15 credits in computer and information science and related areas, including the following: knowledge of a high-level computer language (preferably C++ or Java), knowledge of assembly language and computer architecture, a course in discrete structures, a course in data structures, and a course in calculus.
+Students who do not have these requirements can be accepted with the condition that they complete these courses at the undergraduate level.

 General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."